#1: Thou Shalt Get Thy Attachments.

 #6: Points of Access/Maneuverability: How easy is it for marines to maneuver about and in your defenses?
 Do access points get in the way of or impede firing lines?
 Is it a cramped, cluttered maze, or does it allow relative freedom of movement while providing protection, denying access to the enemy and featuring strong firing lines?

 #7: Contingencies: What happens if a barrier is lost?
 Is there another nearby, preferably overlapping layer of defense to retreat to, or pull barricades from to slot into the breach?
 Is it otherwise easy to fix?
 Can your defense be easily expanded if necessary under the overwatch of the existing layers?
 Can you easily reorient sentries to face threats from different directions?

 When building, try to satisfy the above considerations to the best of your ability.
-This usually means arranging your barricades in straight lines to maximize firepower and sight distances while minimizing FF risk, using terrain features to supplement defenses, or obviate the need for them (window frames as a buffer layer for your metal barricades as an example, or reinforced walls/objects in place of barricades when completing a perimeter) and making sure marines have enough space to move comfortably; your defensive lines should not resemble mazes; each layer should offer at least 2 tiles of movement (unless you're using a layer strictly as ablative protection).
+This usually means arranging your barricades in straight lines to maximize firepower and sight distances while minimizing FF risk, using terrain features to supplement defenses, or obviate the need for them (window frames as a buffer layer for your metal barricades as an example, or reinforced walls/objects in place of barricades when completing a perimeter) and making sure marines have enough space to move comfortably; your defensive lines should not resemble mazes; each layer should offer at least 2 tiles of movement (unless you're using a layer strictly as ablative protection immediately in front).
 You should also aim for at least two layers of defense, resources permitting: an outer layer and inner layer that can overwatch and provide support to the outer layer and is preferrably close enough to at least fire on any enemies adjacent to that outer layer's barricades.
 Further, as mentioned, it's nearly always better to go for a perimeter you can actually finish that is less ideal than one you can't.